 - Virechan and Raktamokshan in Sharad rutu

-- Basti prevents recurrence of disease and has immunomodulation effects.
+- Basti prevents the recurrence of disease and has immunomodulation effects.

-- Basti treatment regulates metabolism of Vata dosha, smoothens functioning of Vata dosha and ultimately corrects functioning of Pitta and Kapha dosha.
+- Basti treatment regulates the metabolism of Vata dosha, smoothens functioning of Vata dosha, and ultimately corrects the functioning of Pitta and Kapha dosha.

 Click here for Aggravation and Accumulation of doshas during monsoon

 Diet during monsoon: Water available in the reservoirs during monsoon is comparatively heavy to digest and the metabolism is sluggish during this period.
-An individual is likely to experience loss of appetite.
-Hence following changes in diet and life style is advisable during monsoon:
+An individual is likely to experience a loss of appetite.
+Hence following changes in diet and lifestyle is advisable during monsoon:

-- Consume small piece of ginger with rock salt before every meal.
+- Consume a small piece of ginger with rock salt before every meal.